 1. Direct rewrite

 You can simply leave everything you had and start from scratch.
-It’s a good approach when the app you want to migrate is not too big or complex.
+It’s a good approach when the AngularJS application you want to migrate is not too big or complex.
 However, keep in mind that at some point in time you’ll probably have to maintain and support two versions of the application simultaneously, which can sometimes be quite costly in terms of resources and workforce.

 2. Incremental migration using ngUpgrade or Angular Elements

 AngularJS and Angular components can work together, which means you can upgrade one section of the app after another.
 It is a good choice if your system is big and complex, or you want to continue developing new features in parallel with the migration process.
 There are several tools you can use to conduct such a migration, such as the ngUpgrade library and the Angular Elements package.

 We could take you through the entire process of AngularJS to Angular migration step-by-step.
 However, Angular already has an extensive documentation page which should be able to answer any questions and clear any confusion you might have.
 There’s no point in rewriting the information available there.
 However, let’s sum up what you can find in the documentation:

 - The preparation – what to do before the actual migration process, including a style guide, using a module loader, migrating to TypeScript, and using Angular Component Directives